 If you want to keep the unique patterns of the original variety, you will need to use method number 3: propagate by division.

 You may also love: How to grow indoor plants easily in water!

 How to propagate Sansevieria leaf cuttings in soil.

 Don’t let the soil get too dry or too wet.
-Cuttings can rot in soggy soil.
+Cuttings can die from root rot in soggy soil.
 Check on the soil once every one to two weeks and water if the top 2″ of soil feels dry below the surface.